 Why soil is important

-Soil is vital to life on earth.
-Soils are home to more than 25 per cent of our planet’s biodiversity and 95 per cent of the world’s food comes from soil and soil organisms.
+Soil, like air and water, is a fundamental need for life on earth.
+Soil is home to more than 25 per cent of our planet’s biodiversity and 95 per cent of the world’s food comes from soil.

 National Soil Strategy

-The National Soil Strategy, released in May 2021 is Australia’s first national policy on soil.
-It sets out how Australia will value, manage and improve its soil for the next 20 years.
+The National Soil Strategy is Australia’s first national policy on soil.
+It was released in May 2021 and sets out how Australia will value, manage and improve our soil for the next 20 years.

-These priorities were identified through research and practice, government policies and programs, and by consulting with governments, industry, researchers, farmers and other land managers across Australia.
+We identified these priorities through research, government policies and programs.
+We also consulted with governments, industry, researchers, farmers and other land managers across Australia.

 Download